 Equity Plans-During the third quarter 2018, the Company adopted an equity incentive plan providing for grants of interests in a subsidiary of the Operating Partnership intended to constitute profits interests within the meaning of relevant Internal Revenue Service guidance.
 The Company's shareholders approved the plan in the second quarter of 2019.
 Grants under the plan are subject to graduated vesting based on time and hurdles of the Company's common stock price ranging from \$25.00 to \$35.00.
 Once a particular stock price hurdle is met, a portion of the awards become vested, but remain subject to being forfeited, in part, if additional time-based service conditions are not satisfied.
 The awards generally entitle plan participants to distributions, in the aggregate, of up to 15% of the capital appreciation above the Company's investment basis on its Ground Lease assets upon certain realization events.
 If one or more stock price hurdles are not achieved in three years, the portion of the awards attributable to those hurdles automatically terminate.
-As of July 26, 2019, two stock price hurdles (\$25.00 and \$27.50) were achieved, resulting in 30% of each outstanding award becoming vested; provided, however, that 75% of such awards remain subject to forfeiture based on continuing service conditions.
-Awards with an aggregate fair value of \$1.5 million are available to be granted under this plan, of which \$1.4 million was granted to the Company's independent directors and employees of the Manager in 2018, which will be recognized over a period of four years.
-During the three and six months ended June 30, 2019, the Company recognized \$0.1 million and \$0.2 million, respectively, in expense from the equity plan and it is recorded in "General and administrative" in the Company's consolidated statements of operations.
+As of July 26, 2019, two stock price hurdles (\$25.00 and \$27.50) were achieved, resulting in 30% of each outstanding award becoming vested; provided, however, that 75% of such awards remain subject to ofrefiture based on continuing service conditions.
+Awards with an aggregate fair value of \$1.5 million are available to be granted under this plan, of which \$1.4 million was granted to the Company's independent directors and employees of the Manager in 2018, which will be recognized \$0.1 million and \$0.2 million, respectively, in expense from the equity plan and it is recorded in "General and administrative" in the Company's consolidated statements of operations.